2012 Summer Olympics torch relay: Route in Greece

-Route in the UK
+Route in the UK and Ireland

 End of relay

 The end of the relay took place in the 2012 Summer Olympics opening ceremony.

 The torch arrived aboard a speedboat piloted by David Beckham, via the Limehouse Cut.
 Steve Redgrave received the flame from young footballer Jade Bailey, the torchbearer on the boat, and carried it into the Olympic Stadium.
-Then Redgrave handed the torch to the seven young athletes, each one nominated by an athlete.
+Then Redgrave handed the torch to seven young athletes, each one nominated by an athlete.
 The athletes then each applied their torch to one of the 204 petals, which then lit and converged to create the cauldron, which was designed by Thomas Heatherwick.

-Cancelled international leg

-When London was bidding to host the 2012 games, they originally planned for the torch to take an international route before touring the UK.
-The international leg of the torch relay would’ve highlighted the Olympic Truce by passing through the home countries of Nobel Peace Prize winners, passing through Egypt, Liberia, Ghana, Kenya, South Africa, East Timor, Japan, South Korea, China, Vietnam, Myanmar, Bangladesh, India, Iran, Yemen, Palestine, Argentina, Costa Rica, Guatemala, Mexico, United States, Canada, Israel, North Macedonia, Romania, Hungary, Austria, Poland, Russia, Finland, Sweden, Denmark, Norway, Germany, Netherlands, Belgium, Switzerland, Italy, Spain, France and Ireland before passing through the UK.
-As well as select past Olympic host cities (such as Tokyo, Seoul, Beijing, Moscow, Helsinki, Stockholm, Rome, Paris, etc), the international leg would’ve also visited cities of historical importance (such as New York City and Madrid).
-Due to budget constraints and issues during the 2008 Summer Olympics torch relay, the IOC banned international legs of the torch relay.
-Both London 2012 and Vancouver 2010 were given the chance to follow through with their planned international legs for the torch relay despite the ban, but both cities chose not to, limiting their torch relays to Greece and the host country, apart from stopovers in the United States and Ireland respectively.